top of page

 • Bronze: Emil Iversen (NOR) - +46.2

-• Klæbo made history as the first athlete to win six golds at a single Winter Olympics, leading a Norwegian podium sweep.
+Klæbo made history as the first athlete to win six golds at a single Winter Olympics, leading a Norwegian podium sweep.
 No notable US placements in the top 10.
-Watch Klæbo's finish:https://youtu.be/qD-h1uj0gcY
+Watch Klæbo's finish: Men's 50km Highlights

-Klaebo becomes 1st athlete to win 6 golds at a Winter Games as Norway sweeps 50km mass start – KGET 17 News
+Klaebo becomes the first athlete to win 6 golds at a Winter Games as Norway sweeps the 50km mass start – KGET 17 News

 • Gold: Laura Nolte / Deborah Levi (GER) - 3:45.12